Tony Pollard Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- Pollard has averaged 28 rushing yards per game in his five career matchups against the Eagles, 12.5 fewer yards than his over/under in Saturday's game.
+- Over his five career matchups against them, Pollard has averaged 28 rushing yards per game versus the Eagles, 12.5 fewer than his over/under in Saturday's game.

-- In five games versus the Eagles Pollard has not rushed for a touchdown.

-- Pollard will go up against a Eagles squad that allows 103.9 rushing yards per game and is the NFL's seventh-ranked rush defense.
+- The Eagles have the NFL's seventh-ranked defense against the run, giving up 103.9 yards per game.

-- The Eagles have given up 16 rushing touchdowns, 21st in the league.
+- This year the Eagles have given up 16 rushing TDs.
+They are ranked 21st in the league in that category.

 Recent Performances